-3. Duty to co-operate agencies
+3. Duty to Co-operate Agencies

-- 3.1 Section 325(3) of the Criminal Justice Act 2003 ("CJA 2003") requires the Responsible Authority to co-operate with the list of agencies specified in section 325(6) of the Act.
-Please note that: - This is a reciprocal duty, since the Act also places those agencies under a duty to co-operate with the Responsible Authority in its task of assessing and managing risk. - They are required to co-operate as far as they can do so, consistent with the exercise of their other statutory functions. - 3.2 They are known as Duty To Co-operate Agencies ("DTC agencies"). - 3.3 Section 325(4) of the CJA 2003 states that the duty to co-operate may include the exchange of information.
-For more about this, see chapter 9 on Information-sharing. - 3.4 Section 325(5) of the CJA 2003 requires the Responsible Authority and each DTC agency to draw up a memorandum setting out how they are to co-operate.
-This is covered later in this chapter. - 3.5 The DTC agencies listed in section 325(6) of the CJA 2003 are as follows: - 1.
-Youth offending teams ("YOTs"). - 2.
-Ministers of the Crown exercising functions in relation to social security, child support, war pensions, employment and training (in practice, Jobcentre Plus). - 3.
-The local education authority. - 4.
-The local housing authority. - Registered social landlords providing or managing residential accommodation in which MAPPA offenders may reside. - 6.
-The local social services authority. - 7.
-The Health Authority or Strategic Health Authority. - 8.
-The Primary Care Trust or Local Health Board. - 9.
-The NHS Trust. - 10.
-Providers of electronic monitoring services.
+- 3.1 Section 325(3) of the Criminal Justice Act 2003 (CJA 2003) requires the Responsible Authority (RA) to co-operate with the list of agencies specified in section 325(6) of the Act.
+They are known as Duty to Co-operate Agencies (DTC agencies). - 3.2 This is a reciprocal duty; the CJA 2003 obliges DTC agencies to co-operate with the RA in establishing arrangements to assess and manage the risks presented by serious sexual, violent and terrorist offenders.
+This includes co-operating with other DTC agencies.
+DTC agencies are required to co-operate as far as they can, consistent with the exercise of their statutory functions. - 3.3 s.325(4) of the CJA 2003 states that the duty to co-operate may include the exchange of information.
+For more about this, see Chapter 9 Information-sharing. - 3.4 The DTC agencies listed in s.325(6) of the CJA 2003 are as follows: - Youth offending teams (YOT) - Department for Work and Pensions (DWP) - Ministry of Defence - Education, social services and health functions of local authorities - NHS England - The Health Authority - The Clinical Commissioning Group (CCG) or Local Health Board - The NHS Trust - The local housing authority - Private registered providers of social housing and registered social landlords providing or managing residential accommodation in which MAPPA offenders may reside - Providers of electronic monitoring services - UK Visas and Immigration, UK Border Force and UK Immigration Enforcement (Home Office)

-- 11. The UK Border Agency. - 3.6 Section 325(7) of the CJA 2003 enables the Secretary of State to add to this list, or remove from it, by means of secondary legislation.
-The relevant Order must be laid before Parliament in draft, and approved by both the House of Commons and the House of Lords, before it may be made.
+3.5 S.325(7) of the CJA 2003 enables the Secretary of State to add to this list, or remove from it, by means of secondary legislation.
+The relevant Order must be laid before Parliament in draft and approved by both the House of Commons and the House of Lords, before it can be made.